Paintings Vu Cao Dam - Value, price, artist

 Style and technique of artist Cao Dam Vu

-Cao Dam Vu, oil on canvas
+Cao Dam VU, Saint-Paul de Vence, oil on canvas

 The life of Cao Dam Vu

 In 1931, he received a scholarship to continue his studies in Paris, and took part in that year's Colonial Exhibition at the Porte Dorée.
-He also exhibited some of his work at the Maison d'Indochine and discussed his production with Rodin and Giacometti.
-He studied the classics of Western painting, from Rembrandt to Matisse, which influenced some of his production.
-He marries pianist Renée Appriou, whom he meets in Paris; they have two children.
+He also exhibited some of his work at the Maison d'Indochine, and discussed his production with Rodin and Giacometti.

 During Ho Chi Minh's visit to Paris, he asked to meet him so that he could create a bronze portrait of him.
 During the same period, he also produced a number of silk paintings.
-Health problems prompted him to move to the south of France, where he met Chagall and Matisse.
-He ended his career in Saint Paul de Vence, where he produced prints of his lithographs.
-He died there in 2000.

 Cao Dam Vu's imprint on his period